LilacMeteorObservatory/MetDetPy/readme.md

 * --mask: mask image.
 To create a mask image, draw mask regions on a blank image using any color (except white).
 Support JPEG and PNG format.

-* --start-time: the start time of detecting (in ms).
-The default is the start of the video (i.e, 0).
+* --start-time: the time at which the detection starts (an int in ms or a string format in `"HH:MM:SS"`).
+The default value is the start of the video (i.e, 0).

-* --end-time: the end time of detecting (in ms).
-The default is the end of the video.
+* --end-time: the time until which the detecting ends (an int in ms or a string format in `"HH:MM:SS"`).
+The default value is the end of the video.

 * --mode: the running mode.
 Its argument should be selected from {backend, frontend}.
 In frontend mode, there will be a progress bar indicating related information.
 In backend mode, the progress information is flushed immediately to suit pipeline workflow.
 The default is "frontend".